Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Session 3

 ## Assessment
+The module was originally created as part of a postgraduate Research Techniques course at the University of Edinburgh, which aimed to teach students practical aspects of chemistry.
+The module contributes 40% of the total grade for the course.
-The course is designed to be assessed in two ways.
-Overall comprehension of the Report the methodology and observations in a condensed written format.
+The module was assessed in two ways.
+Overall comprehension of the first two sessions is assessed based on multiple choice quizzes.
+Secondly, the students are tasked with completing an individual project building off of what they learn in session 3 and writing a short report on it.

 # Reuse, implementation and modification